You can use DMARC (Domain-based Message Authentication, Reporting and Conformance) with HubSpot.

 DMARC authentication has failed for [email sending domain].
 The error is: [error description].
 Learn more.

 This error means that the domain of the email address which you used as your “from address” has aDMARC policy configured outside of HubSpot, but that policy is not compatible with your HubSpot email sending domain configuration.
-Depending on how you or your IT team have configured your domain’s DMARC policy, you may need to set up an email sending domain and/or add HubSpot’s servers to your domain’s SPF record.

 This error is not critical, but may result in a higher rate of email messages failing to deliver or being routed to the spam folder.